Amazon Hiring for 150,000 Seasonal Jobs to Help Deliver Great Holiday Experiences

 Amazon was recently named by LinkedIn as the No. 1 company where Americans want to work and develop their careers.
 Job advancement and career building is an important focus for the company, and many employees who have been with the company six months or longer have been promoted.
 Seasonal employees will help support full-time employees across over 250 new fulfillment centers, sortation centers, regional air hubs, and delivery stations that opened in the U.S. in 2021.

-States with the greatest number of seasonal roles include: Arizona, California, Colorado, Florida, Georgia, Illinois, Indiana, Maryland, Michigan, Minnesota, Nevada, New Jersey, New York, North Carolina, Ohio, Oregon, Pennsylvania, Tennessee, Texas, and Virginia.
+States with the greatest number of seasonal roles include: Arizona, California, Colorado, Florida, Georgia, Illinois, Indiana, Maryland, Michigan, Nevada, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Texas, Virginia, Washington and Wisconsin.

 Amazon prioritizes the safety and health of its employees and has made major investments in workplace safety.
 Learn more about working at Amazon here: https://www.amazon.jobs/en/landing_pages/working-at-amazon